 We at Autumn Voices are keen to find out how the over 60s interpret Dr Phil Hammond’s advice for a healthy, happy life.
 What sort of things do you get up to when you do your CLANGERS?
 Have you ever done them before?
 What did you do before the Covid-19 pandemic and how have you adapted this to fit in with lockdown?

-The May flash non-fiction submissions will focus on the ‘G’ of CLANGERS for Give (back).
-Anyone over 60 in Scotland, the UK, or anywhere around the world in our digital community is invited to tell us say what they Give (back) on a daily basis.
+The August flash non-fiction submissions will focus on the ‘S’ of CLANGERS for Sleep.
+Anyone over 60 in Scotland, the UK, or anywhere around the world in our digital community is invited to tell us say how they Sleep on a daily basis.
 Your submission is FREE and should be between 150 and 200 words.

 Members can submit their entry via the dashboard after registering.

-These submissions will be collected, and some will be curated into a longer monthly blog and will appear here on the Autumn Voices website in early May.
+These submissions will be collected, and some will be curated into a longer monthly blog and will appear here on the Autumn Voices website in early September.
 Everyone who sent in submissions that month will be credited.
-Subsequent months’ submissions will work similarly, with an end-of-month deadline and the blog post going live the following month.

 You can also practice your daily CLANGERS on social media.
 Please write tell us about your daily CLANGERS on Twitter in 280 characters or less, or on Facebook in 50 words or less, and tag us using the hashtag #CLANGERS.